jyothybaby/03--Password-Generator/README.md

 In style.css and html,
 1. No change on these files.
-2. Style .css moved into "assets" folder.
+2. Style .css fils is in the  "assets" folder.

 <b>Links for the project:</b><br>